Underworld-Geodynamics-Education/Cloud-Intro2Python/Private/NotesOnGoogleDeployment.md

 ```
   5. exit the shell using `^D` to ensure that the process continues to run in the background

-  6. Log into the root instance of the site (`http:?.?.?.?:8080`) and use the `jupyter` terminal to rebuild the site (the external directories will have been overlain by mounting the persistent volumes)
+  6. Log into the root instance of the site (`http:?.?.?.?:8080`) and use the `jupyter` terminal to rebuild the site (the external directories will have been overlain by mounting the persistent volumes).
+Back up this data if the image has been in use before.

   7. Do any other site maintenance / preparation such as caching data via the root instance.
 This will change the master copies of notebooks and can be propagated out via the `scripts/run-sitebuilder8.py` command.